DavouJ/Organisation-Structure-Creator/README.md

 ## Deployment

-Application deployed via the live GitHub URL: https://davouj.github.io/Weather-App/.
+Application deployed via the live GitHub URL: https://davouj.github.io/Organisation-Structure-Creator/.

 ![Gif of page](/assets/images/page.gif)

 ## Features

-*   When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history
+* When a user starts the application then they are prompted to enter the team manager’s:

-*   When a user views the current weather conditions for that city they are presented with:
-    *   The city name
+    *  Name
-    *   The date
+    *  Employee ID
-    *   An icon representation of weather conditions
-    *   The temperature
+    *  Email address
-    *   The humidity
+    *  Office number
-    *   The wind speed

-*   When a user view future weather conditions for that city they are presented with a 5-day forecast that displays:
+* When a user enters those requirements then the user is presented with a menu with the option to:
+    *  Add an engineer
+    *  Add an intern
+    *  Finish building the team

+* When a user selects the engineer option then a user is prompted to enter the following and then the user is taken back to the menu:
+    *  Engineer's Name
+    *  ID
+    *  Email
+    *  GitHub username

+* When a user selects the intern option then a user is prompted to enter the following and then the user is taken back to the menu:
+    *  Intern’s name
-    *   The date
+    *  ID
-    *   An icon representation of weather conditions
-    *   The temperature
+    *  Email
-    *   The humidity
+    *  School

-*   When a user click on a city in the search history they are again presented with current and future conditions for that city
+When a user decides to finish building their team then they exit the application, a HTML page is generated.

 ## Credits